-Do you know how to correctly store salmon?
+Do you know how to properly store salmon?
 The answer may not be as clear-cut as you once thought.

 That’s why we tapped executive chef James Cawley of South Florida’s iconic Shooters Waterfront to dive into the basics of storing our favorite fish.